-SB1 funds will be protected under a constitutional amendment (ACA 5) which safeguards new dollars for transportation use only.
-ACA 5 will be on the ballot for voter approval in November 2018.
+SB1 funds will be protected under a constitutional amendment (Prop 69) which safeguards new dollars for transportation use only.
+Prop 69 will be on the ballot for voter approval in June 2018.

 California’s state-maintained transportation infrastructure will receive roughly half of SB 1 revenue: $26 billion.
 The other half will go to local roads, transit agencies and an expansion of the state’s growing network of pedestrian and cycle routes.
 Each year, this new funding will be used to tackle deferred maintenance needs both on the state highway system and the local road system, including: